-Canned evaporated milk is one of the most health robbing processed foods that is regularly part of Holiday meal preparation and it can so easily be avoided!
+Canned evaporated milk is one of the most health robbing processed foods that are regularly part of Holiday meal preparation and it can so easily be avoided!

 Not only is the milk used to make canned evaporated milk typically from sick, confined cows kept going via a cocktail of drugs and fed large amounts of genetically modified corn and soy, but it is also heavily processed which denatures the fragile milk proteins.

 The violent processing required to produce evaporated milk damages the fragile milk proteins so completely that the enzymes the body produces to digest these proteins lose their effectiveness as they no longer fit together like puzzle pieces.

 As a bonus, coconut milk is naturally sweet so you may find as I have that you can reduce the amount of sugar (I use sustainable coconut sugar or sucanat – click here for sources) in your recipe and still achieve the same level of sweetness.

 The best part about using coconut milk instead of evaporated milk in your pumpkin pie is the taste.
 The taste is creamier and much more enjoyable than the results produced with canned evaporated milk!

 To view all the Holiday Turkey Tips I filmed for the NBC News Channel 8 Today show, click over to the provided link.